etokheim/nvim-config/README.md

+⚠️⚠️ This is a work in progress, and won't work properly at the moment ⚠️⚠️

 # How to:
 There are two ways to go.
 Configure manually or using the automated script.
 The automated script will compile and install the latest version of neovim, configure it and install plugins.